noamross/dissertation/dissertation.md

 other cases, parasite numbers greater than one are rare [@Donnelly1994;
 @Adlard1994; @Kennedy1979].
 Often, this density dependence is driven by limited space in the host [@Uebelacker1978].
-The rarity of underdispersal suggests that the influence of density-dependence is less than than that of individual variation in most populations, despite the fact that density-dependence does occur in many parasite populations [@Poulin2007].
+The rarity of underdispersal suggests that the influence of density dependence is less than than that of individual variation in most populations, despite the fact that density dependence does occur in many parasite populations [@Poulin2007].

 Macroparasites are generally thought of as persistent infections of populations, rather than transient epidemic phenomena [@Gulland1995].
 Less attention has been paid to their transient dynamics, and the macroparasite framework is rarely used in cases of emerging epidemics.
 However,